Domestication of the dog: Behavioural evidence

 Convergent evolution is when distantly related species independently evolve similar solutions to the same problem.
-For example, fish, penguins and dolphins have each separately evolved flippers as a solution to the problem of moving through the water.
+For example, penguins and dolphins have each separately evolved flippers as a solution to the problem of moving through the water.
 What has been found between dogs and humans is something less frequently demonstrated: psychological convergence.
 Dogs have independently evolved to be cognitively more similar to humans than we are to our closest genetic relatives.
 Dogs have evolved specialized skills for reading human social and communicative behaviour.
 These skills seem more flexible – and possibly more human-like – than those of other animals more closely related to humans phylogenetically, such as chimpanzees, bonobos and other great apes.
 This raises the possibility that convergent evolution has occurred: both Canis familiaris and Homo sapiens might have evolved some similar (although obviously not identical) social-communicative skills – in both cases adapted for certain kinds of social and communicative interactions with human beings.

 Studies support coevolution in that dogs can follow the human pointing gesture, discriminate the emotional expressions of human faces, and that most people can tell from a bark whether a dog is alone, being approached by a stranger, playing, or being aggressive, and can tell from a growl how big the dog is.

 In 2015, a study found that when dogs and their owners interact, extended eye contact (mutual gaze) increases oxytocin levels in both the dog and its owner.
 As oxytocin is known for its role in maternal bonding, it is considered likely that this effect has supported the coevolution of human–dog bonding.